-FALL SEMESTER - Residence Halls will be open August 22, 2019 at 10:00 a.m.
-All students living on campus are to move in or have contacted the college housing office before 4:30 p.m., August 26, 2019.
+FALL SEMESTER - Residence Halls will be open August 17, 2023.
+All students living on campus are to move in or have contacted the college housing office before 4:30 p.m., August 21, 2023.
 It will be assumed that students who fail to report by the first class day no longer desire to be a residential student.
-(Please note that the dining hall opens August 22, 2019 at 5:00 pm.)
+(Please note that the dining hall opens August 17, 2023 at 7:00 am.)

-SPRING SEMESTER - Residence Halls will open January 9, 2020 at 10:00 a.m.
-All students living on campus are to move in or have contacted the college housing office before 4:30 p.m., January 13, 2019.
+SPRING SEMESTER - Residence Halls will open January 4, 2024.
+All students living on campus are to move in or have contacted the college housing office before 4:30 p.m., January 8, 2024.
 It will be assumed that students who fail to report by the first class day no longer desire to be a residential student.
-(Please note that the dining hall will be open all day, January 9, 2020.)
+(Please note that the dining hall will be open all day, January 4, 2024.)